asterisk/documentation/docs/Configuration/Channel-Drivers/SIP/Configuring-res_pjsip/res_pjsip-Configuration-Examples.md

 * We use an identify object to map all traffic from the provider's IP as traffic to that endpoint since the user portion of their From: header may vary with each call.
 * This example assumes that [sip.example.com](http://sip.example.com) resolves to 203.0.113.1

-!!! tip
+/// tip
-    You can specify the transport type by appending it to the server_uri and client_uri parameters. e.g.:
+The transport type, e.g. `tcp`, for the registration can be specified by appending the details to the `client_uri` and/or `server_uri` parameters, e.g.:
-[//]: # (end-tip)

 ```
 [mytrunk]